 DesiredLRPs as reported by the Cloud Controller against

 ActualLRPs running as stated by the Diego cells.
 Confirming that these numbers are the same is necessary to keep Diego’s state up to date and ensure that applications are running the way developers intend.
 Delays in the convergence pass might mean that instances or tasks that crash are not restarted by Diego.
 If this metric’s value begins to climb, it could also indicate problems with the BBS communicating with other components.
-PCF recommends that a convergence pass duration of more than 10 seconds is worth alerting on, while more than 20 seconds is critical.
+Pivotal recommends that a convergence pass duration of more than 10 seconds is worth alerting on, while more than 20 seconds is critical.

 These metrics indicate whether the Cloud Controller’s record of current applications (